Start animal shelter. Have you ever gazed into the pleading eyes of an abandoned animal and wished you could make a difference?

 Setting up a shelter from scratch can entail several charges, which will increase with running the facility and caring for the animals.

 Shelter guests must always be adequately fed and receive veterinary care.
-To meet these costs, you may want to look for lenders or partners who are willing to help you financially.
+Look for lenders or partners willing to help you meet these costs financially.

 Found an association